MeVisLab/examples/mevislab.github.io/content/introduction/introduction.md

 The standard Views Area contains the [Output Inspector and the Module Inspector](./tutorials/basicmechanisms#The_Output_Inspector_and_the_Module_Inspector "Output Inspector and the Module Inspector").
 With the help of the Output Inspector, you can visualize the Module output.

-Further information of each module, like information about Module parameters, can be found using the Module Inspector.
+Further information of each module, like information about module parameters, can be found using the module Inspector.

 #### Debug Output